MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/create-portal.md

 - Dynamics 365 Service Administrator
 - Power Platform Service Administrator

-Users not having the above mentioned Azure roles are considered as non-administrators.
+Users not having the any of the above mentioned Azure roles are considered as non-administrators.

 When the portal creation is disabled in a tenant, non-administrators will see an error as follows: